Get Your Free IIBF Study Plan

 Have you ever wondered how banks decide whether to approve or reject a loan application?
 Or why some people get better loan terms while others struggle to secure credit?
-The answer lies in credit scoring.
+The answer lies in credit scoring, a tool banks use to gauge the risk losses due to potential borrower defaults.

 📚 JAIIB Study Resources 📚